The Lynton & Barnstaple Railway

 Maybe in a

-parallel universe the Lynton & Barnstaple beat the odds and managed to survive to the present day.
+parallel universe the Lynton & Barnstaple beat the odds and didn't vanish in 1935, but survived intact up until the present day.

 Perhaps there is something unique about the legend of the Lynton &